paulhibbitts/publishing-with-docsify-this/README.md

 ![GitHub Desktop](images/github-desktop-screenshot-mac.jpg ':class=image-75-border')
 _Figure 9.
 GitHub Desktop Mac (source: https://desktop.github.com)_

-### Docsify-This + GitHub Markdown Files
+### Docsify-This + GitHub or Codeberg Markdown Files

-To fully leverage the benefits of version control, and potentially collaboration, store your Docsify-This Markdown pages within a GitHub repository and optionally use GitHub Desktop to push/pull changes
+To fully leverage the benefits of version control, and potentially collaboration using an optional "Edit this Page" link, store your Docsify-This Markdown pages within a GitHub or Codeberg repository and optionally use an app such as GitHub Desktop to push/pull changes to your desktop.

 ### Setting up GitHub Desktop